FODMAP Friendly Foods for Managing CholesterolPublished on Tuesday, May 17, 2022 by

-If you are someone who suffers from IBS or follows a low-FODMAP diet, the term “high fiber” might just induce some panic.
-But, if you have high cholesterol, what can you do but follow a high fiber diet?
+If you live with IBS or follow a Low FODMAP diet, the term “high fiber” might induce some panic.
+But, if you have high cholesterol, what can you do but follow a high-fiber diet?

-Before we get there, let’s review what exactly cholesterol is and why it is necessary for our bodies to function properly.
-Cholesterol is a waxy substance made by the liver that we need in order to make hormones and digest fatty foods.
+Before we get there, let’s review what exactly cholesterol is and why it is necessary for our bodies to function correctly.
+Cholesterol is a waxy substance made by the liver that we need in order to produce hormones and digest fatty foods.

 High cholesterol is very common.
-Slightly more than half the adults in the United States are taking cholesterol lowering medications and elevated levels of LDL in children is rising.
+Slightly more than half the adults in the United States are taking cholesterol-lowering medications, and elevated levels of LDL in children are rising.
 High cholesterol usually doesn’t have any symptoms, so knowing your risks is an important tool for prevention.

-Our bodies make cholesterol, so it is not necessary to get it from the diet, but we do!
+Our bodies make cholesterol, so getting it from the diet is unnecessary, but we do!

 We used to think that consuming dietary cholesterol (found in foods like eggs and shrimp) would raise our blood cholesterol, but we now know better.

 Much of the advice on lowering cholesterol focuses on the foods to avoid.
-But, there is plenty of research to support adding certain foods to help lower LDL levels.
+But, there is plenty of research to support adding certain foods to help reduce LDL levels.

 Adding foods to your diet is usually more appealing than taking more away, so here is a list of FODMAP-friendly foods you could try: